China cries foul after U.S. sets tariffs on solar imports

 "This is positive for Taiwanese players, which can come in and supply solar cells to U.S. panel makers that won't be buying from the Chinese," said Keith Li, analyst at CIMB Research.

 Chinese companies had been bracing for a punitive duty of 15 percent, analysts said.
-Some have already started to look for markets beyond Europe and the United States.
+Some have already started to look for markets beyond Europe and the U.S.

+"The anti-dumping ruling increases the risk of retaliatory action by Chinese government on U.S. polysilicon imports into China," a Deutsche Bank analyst said in a report.

+Solar panel prices have tumbled more than half since the beginning of 2011 amid a supply glut triggered by declining subsidies in Europe and rapid global growth in the production capacity of solar wafers, cells and panels.

-(Additional reporting by Christoph Steitz in Frankfurt, with Braden Reddall in Houston, Ran Li in Beijing and Twinnie Siu in Hong Kong; Editing by Phil Berlowitz and David Holmes)
+(Additional reporting by; Braden Reddall in Houston, Ran Li in Beijing and Twinnie Siu in Hong Kong; Editing by Phil; Berlowitz, M.D.
+Golan and Jonathan Thatcher)